MelvinMeyer/pdsnd_github/README.md

 • washington.csv

+# The Datasets
+The data is provided by Motivate, a bike share system provider for major cities in United States.
+In this Project, I will use the data to compare the system usage between three large cities: Cities, New York City and Washington.
+Random data for all three cities are provided for the first six months of 2017.
+The data files for all three cities contain the same six columns:

+• Start Time (e.g., 2017-01-01 00:07:57)

+• End Time (e.g., 2017-01-01 00:20:53)

+• Trip Duration (in seconds - e.g., 776)

+• Start Station (e.g., Broadway & Barry Ave)

+• End Station (e.g., Sedgwick St & North Ave)

+• User Type (Subscriber or Customer)

+Chicago and New York City also contain the following columns:

+• Gender

+• Birth year

 ### Credits
 • Lessons provided by udacity in the Introduction to Data Science with Python helped build my knowledge to complete the project.